Sippy cup: Prehistoric counterparts

-Archaeological findings across Europe of small clay vessels with nipple-like spouts suggest that a prehistoric version of the sippy cup was used in the Neolithic period as early as c.
+Archaeological findings across Europe of small clay vessels with nipple-like spouts suggest that a prehistoric version of the sippy cup was used in the Linear Pottery culture of the Neolithic period as early as c.
 5,000 BCE, becoming more common through the Bronze Age until the early Iron Age.
-Initially, there was debate among researchers over if the cups were used to nurse infants or were used for the sick and elderly.
-In 2019, a study was conducted on three vessels found in the graves of children no older than 6 in Bavaria in the 1990s.
-Two of the vessels were from a cemetery dating to c.
-800 BCE, and one was found with the cremations of a toddler dating to c.
-1200 BCE.
-Archaeologists typically analyze the food kept in ancient pottery by grinding up small shards and analyzing the chemical compounds of the residue in the powder, however, complete pottery is analyzed by swabbing the inside of the vessel for loose particles.
-The vessels used in the 2019 study were unglazed, leaving more withstanding particles behind in them.
-Julie Dunne, from the University of Bristol, was lead co-author of the study, the results of which were published in the journal Nature.
+Initially, there was debate among researchers over whether the cups were used to nurse infants or were used for the sick and elderly.
+However, in the 1990s several cups from the Bronze Age and Iron Age were discovered in the graves of children, indicating that children as the intended users of such vessels.
+In 2019, a study was conducted on two vessels found in graves of an Iron Age cemetery complex dating c.
+800 BCE located in lower Altmühl valley in Bavaria.
+The graves belonged to children no older than 6.
+A further vessel, found in the cremation burial of a 1–2-year-old child from a late Bronze Age necropolis c.
+1200 BCE, located in the Augsburg-Haunstetten district of Bavaria, was also investigated.

-Residues of animal milks were found in the vessels, not only indicating that the cups were used for children and not the infirm, but also providing the first evidence for prehistoric infants being supplemented and weaned with animal milk.
+Residues of animal milks were found in the vessels, not only providing further evidence that the cups were used for children and not the infirm, but also providing the first evidence for prehistoric infants being supplemented and weaned with animal milk.
 Previously, it had been thought that prehistoric infants had only been fed breast milk.
 Scientists are unsure if the presence of animal milk as opposed to breast milk contributed to the deaths of the children in the graves.
-Additionally, some of the vessels were shaped like animals, which Dunne believes was simply to make children happy.
+Additionally, some of the vessels were shaped like animals, which Julie Dunne believes was simply to make children happy.
 Researchers further tested this theory by creating a recreation of one of the vessels, filling it with diluted apple sauce, and giving it to a 1-year-old toddler, who intuitively figured out how to suckle on the spout.

 The presence of these artifacts implies a shift from a hunter-gatherer lifestyle to a more sedentary lifestyle with more reliable access to milk, as well as potentially having facilitated a baby boom with the ability to wean children off of breast milk earlier, allowing women to have children more frequently.